Sponsored Programs Support Services

 - Subcontract Negotiations: If your project includes subcontracted services to an outside entity, the Research and Graduate Studies Office will help with subcontract negotiations.

 - Project Changes: If the PI determines that project revisions are necessary (e.g., revised statement of work, budget modifications, time extensions), the Research and Graduate Studies Office will assist with contract modifications and extensions.

 - Audits of Project Accounts: If a project is audited, the Research and Graduate Studies Office will facilitate and serve as a liaison between the university’s Grants and Contracts Financial Administration (GCFA) Office and the auditing agency.

 - Progress and Final Reports to Funding Agency: The Research and Graduate Studies Office can assist you with submission of technical progress/final reports.
-All financial reporting is handled by OSU’s Grants and Contracts Financial Administration (GCFA) Office.
+All financial reporting is handled by OSU’s Grants and Contracts Financial Administration (GCFA).

 - Project Closeout Procedures: The Research and Graduate Studies Office facilitates project closeout issues between the PI and the university’s Grants and Contracts Financial Administration (GCFA) Office, who handles all project closeout procedures.

 - Post-Award Policies

 Pertinent university policies regarding research and sponsored research are given below.
 Please refer to the OSU Grants and Contracts Financial Administration (GCFA) Office for additional university policies related to post-award sponsored program policies.